A bold, navy blue cover image with the words GP Frontline in white.

 Turning the tables

-Birmingham GPs Dr Aaliya Goyal and Dr Onyi Okonkwo became the RCGP Midlands Faculty Equality, Diversity and Inclusion Champions in 2020, and were on the RCGP EDI Steering Group, before stepping down from both roles in June 2023, to allow newer voices to be heard.
+Birmingham GPs Dr Aaliya Goyal and Dr Onyi Okonkwo became the RCGP Midland Faculty Equality, Diversity and Inclusion Champions in 2020, and were on the RCGP EDI Steering Group, before stepping down from both roles in June 2023, to allow newer voices to be heard.
 Aaliya is the Midland Faculty's first diverse Vice Chair, and a nationally elected member of RCGP's Council and Onyi is Midland Faculty Honorary Secretary and an elected Faculty representative on Council.

 Aaliya has worked as an Integrated Care Board Clinical Lead in Health Inequalities, Ethnic Minorities and Population Health, and Onyi is the GP member on the Integrated care Partnership Board for Birmingham and Solihull ICS and Clinical Lead for General Practice Staff and Allies EDI network for the ICS .
 She was involved with the BMA as Co-Chair of the BMA West Midlands Forum for Racial Equality and Equity commissioning.